MailTape/MailTape-v1/_posts/2023-10-22-Aleesha-Dibbs.md

 ## Caitlin Harnett & The Pony Boys - Only Dreaming

 Sarah: **"**Off this Sydney-based band's new album release, All Night Long.
 Drawn to the nostalgia laced over this soulful Americana style, love this track's pickup toward its end.
-Adding more mist to our Sunday morning haze :)**"**
+Adding more mist to this Sunday morning haze :)**"**

 ## Anastasia Rydlevskaya - The Sun is shining strangely today again